LiuLab-Bioelectronics-Harvard/AutoSort/docs/about.rst

 To cite AutoSort in publications please use:

-**Multimodal deep learning for real-time stable tracking of month-long neural activities from the same cells.**
-Yichun He#, Arnau Marin-Llobet#, Hao Sheng, Ren Liu, Jia Liu*.
+**End-to-end multimodal deep learning for real-time decoding of months-long neural activity from the same cells ** Yichun He#, Arnau Marin-Llobet#, Hao Sheng, Ren Liu, Jia Liu*.
 *bioRxiv.* `? <?>`__